 That drive to lower density locations might help Calgary, says Greg Kwong, regional managing director in Calgary for CBRE.

-The office vacancy rate in downtown Calgary in third-quarter 2020 was 28.7 per cent, according to CBRE statistics.
+The office vacancy rate in downtown Calgary in the third quarter of 2020 was 28.7 percent, according to CBRE statistics.
 Mr. Kwong says the continuing crisis in the energy sector plays as big a role in Alberta as does COVID-19.

 Vancouver is not experiencing the office vacancy woes felt elsewhere to the same extent, according to CBRE’s Vancouver managing director Jason Kiselbach.

-Industrial properties, particularly warehouse and distribution, are bright spots for all markets in Canada.
-A trend to low vacancies and increasing lease rates was boosted significantly in 2020 by COVID-19′s influence on the rise of online shopping.
+Industrial properties, particularly warehouses and distribution, are bright spots for all markets in Canada.
+A trend to low vacancies and increasing lease rates were boosted significantly in 2020 by COVID-19′s influence on the rise of online shopping.
 Experts say the trend will continue through 2021 with still more construction and higher rates.

 In Vancouver, where available land is at a premium, industrial is beginning to go multistorey.
 Oxford Properties Group’s Riverbend Business Park is the first multistorey facility of its type in the Vancouver area.